History of Burger King: Insta-Burger King

 Even though the original Insta-Burger King had rapidly expanded throughout the state and its operations totaled more than 40 locations by 1955, the group ran into financial difficulties.
-McLamore and Edgarton purchased the national rights to the chain in 1959 and rechristened the company as Burger King of Miami.
+McLamore and Edgerton purchased the national rights to the chain in 1959 and rechristened the company as Burger King of Miami.
 The company eventually became known as Burger King Corporation and began selling territorial licenses to private franchisees across the US by 1959.

 Besides the creation of the company's signature piece of equipment, the flame broiler, the company added two more features during this period that have since become closely associated with the chain.
 The first to be created was its mascot, the Burger King in 1955.
 The character would become a staple of its advertising over the next 60 years.
 The second creation was the company's signature sandwich, the Whopper.
 It was created in 1957 by James McLamore and originally sold for 37 cents.
 McLamore created the burger after he noticed that a rival restaurant was having success selling a larger burger.
 Believing that the success of the rival product was its size, he devised the Whopper.
 The name was chosen because he felt that it conveyed "imagery of something big".
 Finally, the company made its first forays into advertising in the new medium of television with commercials for the chain in 1958.